dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

 .. figure:: /assets/images/docs/submit-metrics/validation-executions-schema.png
     :alt: Schema for validation executions

-Instead of providing individual executions, you may also provide aggregated metrics through ``aggregatedExecutions``.
+Instead of providing individual executions, you may also provide aggregated metrics that summarize data for multiple executions through ``aggregatedExecutions``.
 There are no required fields, but you must provide at least one metric.
 If you want to provide aggregated metrics that are not defined in the schema, use the ``additionalAggregatedMetrics`` key to provide your metric.

 .. figure:: /assets/images/docs/submit-metrics/aggregated-metrics-schema.png
     :alt: Schema for aggregated metrics